plone/volto/docs/source/recipes/creating-project.md

 $ cd myvoltoapp
 ```

-4. The project is ready to be started, `create-volto-app` already has run the
+4. The project is ready to be started, `@plone/generator-volto` already has run the
    dependencies installations for you.
 ```
 $ yarn start